TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 If we merely want to control the DbContext, without the [advantages](#advantages-of-scoped-execution) provided by [scoped execution](#recommended-use), we can.

 Note that the manual approach merely provides a DbContext and lets it be accessed.
-The application code is responsible for transactions, use of execution strategies, etc.
+The application code is responsible for transactions, the use of execution strategies, retries, etc.

-Follow the [recommended use](#recommended-use), but implement the orchestrating layer as follows:
+**Register** the component and **access** the DbContext according to the [recommended use](#recommended-use), but **provide** the DbContext from the orchestrating layer as follows:

 ```cs
 public class MyApplicationService